-All four of the courses for the certificate are currently being offered from four different programs that are contained in two different departments.
+All four of the courses for the certificate are currently being offered from four different programs in two different departments.
 It is by its very nature an interdisciplinary certificate.
-If you take the mission of Workforce education as the engineering program in K12 schools, then ESCI 6420 is the Science course, EDIT 6170e is the Technology course, ETES 6030e is the Engineering course, and EMAT 6420 is the Math course that comprise the STEM certificate.
+If you take the mission of Workforce education as the engineering program in K12 schools, then ESCI 6420 is the Science course, EDIT 4170E/6170E is the Technology course, ETES 4030E/6030E is the Engineering course, and EMAT 6420 is the Math course comprising the STEM certificate.

 Certificate students will be added to these existing courses.
 We hope to begin the certificate this summer.
 Both EMAT 6420 and ESCI 6420 are scheduled to be taught this summer.
-EDIT 6150e will be offered in the fall of 2016.
-ETES 6030e will be offered in the spring of 2017, so the first certificates will be issued at the end of the spring of 2017 semester.
+EDIT 4150E/6150E will be offered in the fall of 2016.
+ETES 4030E/6030E will be offered in the spring of 2017, so the first certificates will be issued at the end of the spring 2017 semester.
 If the certificate is not approved by the summer of 2016, then students can begin in the fall of 2016 and finish with the EMAT and ESCI classes in the summer of 2017.